guidominguesnk/scss-boilerplate/README.md

 ```

 **Fixed Positioning** `fixed.scss`
-This mixin simplifies the application of fixed positioning to an element, allowing customization of top, right, bottom, and left values.
-It is designed to efficiently position an element within the viewport, providing control over its placement.
+Customize the positioning of an element within the viewport easily using this mixin, offering control over top, right, bottom, and left values for efficient placement.
 ```scss
 .element {
   @include fixed($top: 10, $right: 12);